 Looking to sign up for your first triathlon?
 We share everything you need to know to help you have a successful first race.

 Looking to sign up for your first triathlon?
-We share everything you need to know—from gear essentials and nutrition basics to mental prep and tips for hiring a coach—to help you have a successful first race.
+We share everything you need to know about triathlon training and racing—from gear essentials and nutrition basics to mental prep and tips for hiring a coach—to help you have a successful first race.

 As part of your intro to the sport, consider why you’re taking up triathlon to begin with and what you hope to gain from the experience.
 Are you motivated purely by the desire to have fun and expand your social circle?
 Are you looking for a fitness kick in the pants to battle the bulge of middle age?
 Were you inspired by media coverage of a seemingly impossible pursuit?
 Are you an athletic type already, aiming to be a serious contender?
 Whatever your reasons at the start, formulating your goals and priorities will help you plan a race season best suited to your desires and strengths.

-While triathlon can be a big-ticket sport, it doesn’t have to break the bank—especially when you’re first getting started.
-Chances are, until you have a solid season or two of training and racing under your belt, you probably won’t know what top-end gear best suits your wants and needs anyway.
+While triathlon racing and triathlon training does require a lot of gear, it doesn’t have to break the bank—especially when you’re first getting started.
+Chances are, until you have a solid season or two of triathlon training and racing under your belt, you probably won’t know what top-end gear best suits your wants and needs anyway.
 Start on the frugal end with second-hand items, then upgrade as your ability and experience demands.
 Craigslist, eBay and even your local bike shop can be great resources for gently used equipment, as are classified boards or forums on your local tri club’s website.
 Or, post what you’re looking for via social media and maybe you’ll inspire another athlete to upgrade their own beloved bike or wetsuit, allowing you the benefit of a well-cared-for hand-me-down.
 Look for end-of-model-year sales on bikes if you’re intent on buying new.

 For the swim: